mindsnacks/JavaZinc/README.md

 If a particular handler does not know about a subset of the bundle IDs (for example, a handler might only work with a catalog), then it can return ```DownloadPriority.UNKNOWN```.

-Once you've started tracking the bundles you need, you need to start the repo:
+Once you've started tracking the bundles you need, you have to start the repo:
 ```java
 repo.start();
 ```